Directional testing for high-dimensional multivariate normal distributions

 \section{Numerical results based on sample size $n=p+a$}

 This section is devoted to examining the Monte Carlo simulations referred to the six hypotheses problems under two extreme settings where the dimension $p$ is very close to the sample size $n$.
 Specifically, we set $n=100$ and $p=95, 98$.
-The limiting null distribution, estimated $p$-value, and empirical Type I error at the nominal level $\alpha=0.05$ are evaluated based on $100,000$ replications.
+The empirical null distribution of the statistics and of the $p$-value, and empirical Type I error at the nominal level $\alpha=0.05$ are evaluated based on $100,000$ replications.

-Figures \ref{SMsimulation:density null p95}-\ref{SMsimulation:pvalue p98} show that the DT and CLT are superior to the tests LRT, BC, Sko1, and Sko2.
+Figures \ref{SMsimulation:density null p95}--\ref{SMsimulation:pvalue p98} show that the directional test and central limit theorem test are superior to the tests $W$, $W_{BC}$, $W^*$ and $W^{**}$.
 Tables \ref{SMtable type I normal: p95} and \ref{SMtable type I normal: p98} report the estimated and corrected Type I error for $\alpha=0.05$.
-Corrected Type I error is the $5\%$-quantile of the empirical $p$-values obtained under the null hypothesis.
-The Type I errors of the DT and CLT tests are very close to the nominal level, while LRT, BC, Sko1, and Sko2 fail.
-Furthermore, when $p=98$ the DT test is more accurate than the CLT test.
+The Type I errors of the directional test and the central limit theorem test are very close to the nominal level, while the chi-square approximation for $W$, $W_{BC}$, $W^*$ and $W^{**}$ completely fails.
+In the most extreme scenario, when $p=98$, the directional test is overall more accurate than the central limit theorem test.